clojurists-together/clojuriststogether.org/content/news/2023/Q2 2023 Funding Announcement.md

 There were a lot of great projects - so making a decision was, as usual, difficult.
 The good news, however, is that proposals will automatically be reconsidered for the next 2 cycles.
 We have supported many projects in the past that did not make it in the initial round - so stay tuned!
-Thanks to everyone for your thoughtful proposals - this is the kind of thinking and sharing that makes the Clojurist Together community so awesome!
+Thanks to everyone for your thoughtful proposals - this is the kind of thinking and sharing that makes the Clojurists Together community so awesome!

 ### Projects Awarded $9K USD<br>
 **Emmy:** Sam Ritchie<br>